divyamamgai/skope/article/README.md

 ## Building a sight skope

-We will be using Abstract Syntax Tree (or AST for short) to get information about our code which we can analysis easily.
+We will be using Abstract Syntax Tree (or AST for short) to get information about our code which we can analyse easily.
 I won't be getting into much detail regarding AST here, since [this](https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff) article covers it pretty well so do give it a read.
 To sum it up quite nicely and move forward without much deeper dive -

 > An AST only contains the information related to analyzing the source text, and skips any other extra content that is used while parsing the text.